Fort du Télégraphe: History

 The site was first occupied by Marshal Berwick in the early 18th century.
 The Fort du Télégraphe was completed between 1886 and 1890 as a part of the Séré de Rivières system of fortifications.
-It saw no action until 1940, when it fired on Italian forces with 155mm guns.
+It saw no action until 1940, when it fired on Italian forces with 155 mm guns.
 The fort was part of the "Second Position" (Deuxième Position), a backup to the main fortifications of the modern Alpine Line, the southwestern component of the Maginot Line.
-The fort was armed with six 155mm and four 95mm guns, manned by the 6th battery of the 164th Position Artillery Regiment (164e Régiment d'Artillerie de Position (RAP)).
+The fort was armed with six 155 mm and four 95 mm guns, manned by the 6th battery of the 164th Position Artillery Regiment (164e Régiment d'Artillerie de Position (RAP)).

 In 1944 the fort was used by the French Forces of the Interior (FFI) as an artillery position.
 The fort's peacetime barracks have been retained as high-altitude quarters for the 93rd Mountain Artillery Regiment (Regiment d'Artillerie de Montagne (RAM)) of the 27th Mountain Infantry Brigade.

 The Fort du Télégraphe is open for visitation during the summer months.
 The continuing military use has resulted in its preservation, much as the fort's advantageous position has resulted in its continued use as a communications post, albeit using microwaves in place of semaphores.